Rules & Regulations

 Eligibility

-All materials that have been aired, produced or posted online after January 1st, 2021, are eligible for submission.
+All materials that have been aired, produced or posted online after January 1st, 2022, are eligible for submission.

 The entrant must own the copyright of the submitted work or have the permission to use it.
-The Corporate Media & TV Awards are not liable for any copyright infringement on the part of the entrant.
+The Cannes Corporate Media & TV Awards are not liable for any copyright infringement on the part of the entrant.

 Please note that works that have already been entered to a previous edition of the Cannes Corporate Media & TV Awards are not eligible for participation in any further edition.